 Young people in 2022 face an endemic lack of security.
 Our research shows nearly half of young people today live precariously.
 Clearly, systemic individualism is not working.

 Young People's Future Health and Economic Security

-This project is part of the Health Foundation’s Young people’s future health: building the policy agenda programme.
+This project is part of The Health Foundation’s Young people’s future health inquiry.
 The Health Foundation is an independent charity committed to bringing about better health and health care for people in the UK.